corosenberger/Sin-Calculator/README.md

   -resets the calculated gradients
   -should only be called after computeOutput and backprop have been called
 -getTrainingData:
-  -returns the weights and biases as lists
+  -returns the weights and biases as pure lists
 -writeSave:
   -saves the net structure and the training data to the specified file name in the current directory -will create a new file in the current directory if the file name specified does not exist yet